pilif0/basilisk/Grammar.md

 # Basilisk Grammar
 Basilisk grammar is built for a hand-written recursive descent parser.
-Therefore it is a valid LL grammar.
+The grammar as written here is supposed to be a description, not necessary an exact mirror of the implementation.

 ## Tokens
 - `IDENTIFIER`